jamesarosen/presentations/carson/README.md

 even a patch deploy becomes a tedious process of updating git tags in the `Gemfile`.

+### Global State

+Rails applications have a great deal of global state.
+Some examples include `I18n.locale`, `I18n.backend`, the set of translations, the list of Rack middleware, and the MIME type mappings.
+Any time an engine changes this global state, it risks breaking all the other engines.
+For example, we had a problem where one engine setting `I18n.backend` to a backend that first checked our central translation service and then fell back on that engine's `config/locales/*.yml` files.
+This caused all the other engines to lose their default translations.

+Instead, your teams should agree on some convention, encode that convention as a gem, and load the gem in the host environment.
+The engines can also load it in their test environments.
+In the `I18n.backend` case, our convention was that the backend would check the translation server first, then fall back on all of the engines' `config/locales/*.yml` files.
+We encoded that as a public method in our `zendesk_i18n` gem and called that method in an initializer in Carson.

  * Rationale
    * Faster tests
    * Better isolation between teams